Help us stock a second truck with supplies for Harvey flood victims

 Marilyn did the rest, making sure the supplies got to a shelter in Texas.

-“When they opened up the U-Haul one of the pastors from one of the churches was there,” Marilyn said.
-“These are the items we weren’t getting, he cleaning supplies, the Clorox, the wipes, the detergent, the towels, toothpaste, toothbrushes [and] she was so happy for that.”
+“When they opened up the U-Haul, one of the pastors from one of the churches was there,” Marilyn said.
+“These are the items we weren't getting, the cleaning supplies, the Clorox, the wipes, the detergent, the towels, toothpaste, toothbrushes, [and] she was so happy for that.”

 We’re talking about families that lost everything and are desperate for the bare essentials.